 The Finalmouse Starlight-12 Poseidon Small is an ultra-lightweight wireless gaming mouse and a continuation of the Finalmouse Starlight-12 lineup.
-At 44g, it's among the lightest gaming mice available to date.
+Weighing under 45g, it's among the lightest gaming mice available to date.
 It has the same symmetrical shape and honeycomb magnesium alloy shell found on the previous versions, but the major difference is that it comes in a blue colorway.
 Finalmouse also claims to have made some minor build-quality tweaks, and like the rest of the Starlight-12 lineup, this mouse uses the company's latest firmware to improve the wireless connection.
 As Finalmouse releases their mice in limited drops, the only way to purchase this mouse is through a third-party seller unless the company does another drop in the future.

 The Finalmouse Starlight-12 Poseidon Small is a decent mouse for office use.
 It feels very solidly built, and it's comfortable to use if you have small or medium-sized hands.
 It connects wirelessly using a USB receiver, or you can use it in a wired mode with its flexible cable.
 Unfortunately, its scroll wheel lacks a free-scrolling mode and L/R tilt inputs, and the mouse lacks Bluetooth support.
 Also, it doesn't have companion software to remap buttons or customize any settings.

 The Finalmouse Starlight-12 Poseidon Small is an excellent mouse for FPS gaming.
 Thanks to its magnesium alloy shell, it feels very well-built and is extremely lightweight.
 The high-quality feet and cable offer a drag-free gliding experience on mousepads and desks.
 Performance-wise, it has remarkably low click latency and a very low lift-off distance.
 It has four CPI presets that you can cycle through using the button behind the scroll wheel, but since there's no companion software, you can't adjust the CPI settings or reprogram any buttons.